 They may optionally provide additional information including:

-- An institutional code or identification number
+- An user code or identification number

 - Graduation year